gemfire/gemfire-testcontainers/README.md

 ## GFSH integration

 The `gfsh` CLI utility is often used to configure a GemFire cluster.
-To facilitate this from within Testcontainers, a convenience method is provided to execute arbitrary `gfsh` commands against the
+To facilitate this from within Testcontainers, a convenience method is provided to execute `gfsh` commands against the
 cluster:

 ```java